History of Computer Racing Games

 Team Suzuki Amiga 1991

 Gremlin Graphics released Team Suzuki for Atari ST, Amiga and IBM PC MS-DOS in 1991.
-Fast and smooth rendering engine, but does not render the riders.
+Team Suzuki is notable for its fast and smooth rendering engine, but it does not render the riders.
 The ST/Amiga version was coded by Karl West; the PC version by Mark Robinson.

 Moonshine Racers IBM PC 1991